DaleSeo/mongo-express-course/expressjs-file.md

 </form>
 ```

-## Multer
+## Multer Package

 Multer is a Express.js middleware for handling multipart/form-data, which is primarily used for uploading files.

 Multer adds a `body` object and a `file` or `files` object to the request object.

 The `body` object contains the values of the text fields of the form, the `file` or `files` object contains the files uploaded via the form.